Memorial Jewellery | UK Handmade Custom Jewellery

 memorial jewellery pendant based on an idyllic beach, made by Chris Parry

-The best memorial jewellery is the piece that resonates with you personally in three ways.
 The first is that the piece of jewellery is something that you would like to wear, either on special occasions or all the time.
 No point having something that you don't like.

 The second is that its design serves as a reminder of your loved one.
 Something they liked, a colour, a place or a design.
 Honouring them with a design that reminds you of them or time spent with them.